Difference Between Accounting vs Financial Management

-Accounting is a systematic and comprehensive process of identifying, measuring, processing, classifying and recording of financial transactions pertaining to an economic entity.
-It refers to summarize, analyze and record such information to be reported to internal users such as management, employees and external users, such as investors, regulators, and the oversight agencies or tax officials.
+Accounting is a systematic and comprehensive process of identifying, measuring, processing, classifying, and recording financial transactions pertaining to an economic entity.
+It refers to summarize, analyze and record such information to be reported to internal users such as management, employees, and external users, such as investors, regulators, and the oversight agencies or tax officials.
 Finance Management is also popularly known as business finance or corporate finances.
-Financial Management is a managerial activity which is concerned with planning, directing, monitoring, organizing and controlling the monetary resources of an organization.
+Financial Management is a managerial activity that is concerned with planning, directing, monitoring, organizing, and controlling the monetary resources of an organization.

-In another term, Accounting is reporting the financial information using the Generally Accepted Accounting Principle (GAAP) and International Financial Reporting Standards (IFRS).
-The Financial Accounting Standards Board (FASB), the Financial Reporting Council, the Securities and Exchange Commission (SEC), the IRS and other regulatory bodies set accounting standards and requirements for accounting preparation and presentation.
+In other term, Accounting is reporting financial information using the Generally Accepted Accounting Principle (GAAP) and International Financial Reporting Standards (IFRS).
+The Financial Accounting Standards Board (FASB), the Financial Reporting Council, the Securities and Exchange Commission (SEC), the IRS, and other regulatory bodies set accounting standards and requirements for accounting preparation and presentation.

 As per financial literature, Accounting can be divided into three broad categories:

 - Financial Accounting: It deals with the preparation of financial statements and reporting financial information to external users like creditors, government agencies, analysts, investors, bankers, etc. Financial statements, i.e. the income statement and balance sheet indicate the financial position of the business during a given period of time.

 - Management Accounting: Reporting financial information to internal users like management and employees for the policy-making and running a day to day operations of the business.
 Management accounting is forward-looking and focuses on future activities to achieve business objectives.

 - Cost Accounting: It is a part of management accounting for the cost analysis.
 Cost accounting makes elaborate cost records regarding various products, operations, and functions.
 It is a process of determining and accumulating the cost of a particular product or activity.

 What is Financial Management?